 Image credit: nextluxury.com

+I absolutely love how satisfying these wooden fence designs are to look at!
 With a minimalistic, contemporary vibe, this horizontal fence features asymmetrical wooden slats of different widths, for an elegant, yet imposing design.
 Check out some more amazing wood fence ideas on netluxury.com.

 Image credit: trumtin.com